 - Baton – Authority

 - Bells – Power to disperse evil spirits.
-A hawk’s bells denotes one who was not afraid of signalling his approach in peace or war
+A hawk’s bell denotes one who was not afraid of signaling his approach in peace or war

 - Bones – Mortality

 - Book – Open – manifestation; closed – counsel